AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. index:: subprogram input

-4. An *input* of a subprogram is a global item or parameter whose initial value (or that of any of its reachable elements) may be used in determining the exit value of an output of the subprogram.
+4. An *input* of a subprogram is a global item or parameter whose initial value (or that of any of its reachable parts - see :ref:`Access Types`) may be used in determining the exit value of an output of the subprogram.
 For a global item or parameter which is an external state with Async_Writers => True, each successive value read from the external state is also an input of the subprogram